Texas Data Privacy and Security Act: Key Insights on Privacy Law

 TDPSA requests are the tools with which consumers can hold businesses accountable in relation to their privacy practices.

-Consumers can submit a request to you at any time, and you must respond to it.
-Businesses will be given a period of 45 days to respond to verifiable consumer requests, which may be extended by an additional 45 days if necessary due to the complexity of the request.
+Consumers have the ability to submit consumer rights requests to you at any time, and it is your responsibility to respond to them.
+Businesses will have 45 days to respond to verifiable consumer requests, and the complexity of the request may require an additional 45 days.

 What is a Privacy Impact Assessment (PIA) under the TDPSA?

-The TDPSA requires organizations to carry out Privacy Impact Assessments in some cases.
+The Texas privacy legislation requires organizations to carry out Privacy Impact Assessments in some cases.

 You must conduct and document data protection assessments for the following processing activities: